-Transsphenoidal Surgery For Pituitary Tumors
+Transsphenoidal Surgery for Pituitary Tumors

 What do I need to know about transsphenoidal surgery for pituitary tumors?

-How do I prepare for transsphenoidal surgery?
+How do I prepare for surgery?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+- Your surgeon will tell you how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home after surgery.

-What will happen during transsphenoidal surgery?
+What will happen during surgery?

-- Your surgeon will make an incision inside your nose or on your upper gums.
-He will use retractors, forceps, or a small chisel to open the walls of the sphenoid sinus.
-He or she will then remove the pituitary tumor using an endoscope and other small tools.
+- General anesthesia will keep you asleep and free from pain during surgery.
+Your surgeon will make an incision inside your nose or on your upper gums.
+He or she will open the walls of the sphenoid sinus.
+He or she will then remove the pituitary tumor with an endoscope and other small tools.
 An endoscope is a bendable tube with a light and camera on the end.

 What are the risks of transsphenoidal surgery?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 Learn more about Transsphenoidal Surgery for Pituitary Tumors